ligz08/CHIP-MDHD/Local_module/README.md

 ### 2. Prepare your scenario directory

-The scenario directory contains all the inputs, outputs, and intermediate files related to a scenario you want to analyze.
+The scenario directory contains all the inputs, outputs, and intermediate files related to a scenario you analyze.
 This is where you can customize your scenario inputs.

 The scenario directory should be named by its scenario name,